Isolate performance problems through monitoring

 Review CPU utilization in Azure portal

-1. From the lab virtual machine, start a browser session and navigate to https://portal.azure.com.
-Connect to the Portal using the Azure Username and Password provided on the Resources tab for this lab virtual machine.
+1. From the lab virtual machine or your local machine if one wasn’t provided, start a browser session and navigate to https://portal.azure.com.
+Connect to the Portal using your Azure credentials.

-4. From the main blade of your Azure SQL server, navigate to the Settings section, and select SQL databases, and then select the database name.
+6. From the main blade of your Azure SQL server, navigate to the Settings section, and select SQL databases, and then select the AdventureWorksLT database.

 Note: This feature is in preview.